Léo Taxil: La Bible amusante

-Taxil first became known for writing anti-Clerical or anti-Catholic books, notably La Bible amusante (The Amusing Bible) and La Vie de Jesus (The Life of Jesus), in which Taxil satirically pointed out inconsistencies, errors, and false beliefs presented in these religious works.
+Taxil first became known for writing anti-Clerical or anti-Catholic books, notably La Bible amusante (The Amusing Bible) and La Vie de Jesus (The Life of Jesus).
 In his other books Les Débauches d'un confesseur (Debauchery of a Confessor, with Karl Milo), Les Pornographes sacrés: la confession et les confesseurs (Sacred Pornographs: confession and confessors), and Les Maîtresses du Pape (The Pope's Mistresses), Taxil portrays leaders of the Catholic Church as hedonistic creatures exploring their fetishes in the manner of the Marquis de Sade.
 In 1879, he was tried at the Seine Assizes for writing a pamphlet A Bas la Calotte ("Down with the Cloth"), which was accused of insulting a religion recognized by the state, but he was acquitted.

-The Taxil hoax
+Taxil hoax

 In 1885, he professed conversion to Catholicism, was solemnly received into the church, and renounced his earlier works.
 In the 1890s, he wrote a series of pamphlets and books denouncing Freemasonry, charging their lodges with worshiping the devil and alleging that Diana Vaughan had written for him her confessions of the Satanic "Palladist" cult.
 The book had great sales among Catholics, although Diana Vaughan never appeared in public.
 In 1892, Taxil also began to publish a paper, La France chrétienne anti-maçonnique (Christian Antimasonic France), with his staunch anti-Masonic publishing friend, Abel Clarin de la Rive.
 In 1887, he had an audience with Pope Leo XIII, who rebuked the bishop of Charleston for denouncing the anti-Masonic confessions as a fraud and, in 1896, sent his blessing to an anti-Masonic Congress of Trent.

 Doubts about Vaughan's veracity and even her existence began to grow, and finally, Taxil promised to produce her at a lecture to be delivered by him on 19 April 1897.
-To the amazement of the audience (which included a number of priests), he announced that Diana was one of a series of hoaxes.
-He had begun, he said, by persuading the commandant of Marseille that the harbor was infested with sharks, and a ship was sent to destroy them.
-Next, he invented an underwater city in Lake Geneva, drawing tourists and archaeologists to the spot.
-He thanked the bishops and Catholic newspapers for facilitating his crowning hoax, namely his conversion, which had exposed the anti-Masonic fanaticism of many Catholics.
-Diana Vaughan was revealed to be a simple typist in his employ, who laughingly allowed her name to be used by him.
+To the amazement of the audience (which included a number of priests), he declared that both his revelations about the Freemasons as well as his conversion to Catholicism were hoaxes.

-The audience received these revelations with indignation and contempt.
-Afterwards, Taxil left the hall, where policemen escorted him to a neighboring café.
-He then moved away from Paris.
-He died in Sceaux in 1907 of unknown reason.
+He died in Sceaux in 1907.